Dual-Degree Bachelor’s/Master’s in Cinematic Production Management (4+1)

 Quinnipiac offers a five-year Dual-Degree Bachelor’s/Master’s in Cinematic Production Management (4+1) program for students who are currently enrolled in any Quinnipiac undergraduate program and would like to pursue graduate studies at the university.
 If accepted, students can take up to 6 credits of graduate courses during their senior year beginning in the fall semester.
 Those credits can be applied to both undergraduate and graduate programs.
 Applications for the dual-degree program are available through the School of Communications.

 Film, television and streaming media companies all over the world need professionals who understand and can manage the production cycle from script development through visual post-production editing and national distribution and marketing.
-The unique, 36-credit Cinematic Production Management (CPM) program teaches technical skills and practical industry knowledge that are typically only accumulated over four to six years in the field, giving you a rare professional advantage.
+This unique, 36-credit Cinematic Production Management (CPM) program teaches technical skills and practical industry knowledge that give you a strong overview of industry production history and contemporary professional practice.

-Collaborative and heavily project-based, the CPM curriculum was designed with input from Los Angeles-based veterans of the entertainment industry, and culminates in a capstone course wherein students write, budget and produce a short film that is developed over the course of their studies.
+Collaborative and heavily project-based, the CPM curriculum was designed with input from Los Angeles-based veterans of the entertainment industry, and culminates in a capstone course wherein students write, schedule, budget and produce a sizzle reel that is developed over the course of their studies.
 Additionally, the majority of CPM courses are delivered online, making it practical, cost-effective and convenient.

-Graduates are fast-tracked to a range of management positions, including production office coordinator and location manager, to name a few.
-Students also are placed on a clear path toward careers as 1st assistant directors, production managers and other mid-upper echelon management jobs.
+Graduates are fast-tracked to succeed in a range of entry management positions, including assistant production coordinator, writers assistant, showrunners assistant and assistant location manager, to name a few.
+Students also are placed on a clear path toward careers as 2nd and 1st assistant directors, production managers and other mid-upper echelon management jobs.
 The CPM program pairs well with a variety of backgrounds, from business to theater.
 It also complements several undergraduate majors in the School of Communications, including film, television and media arts, media studies and public relations, making it an ideal choice for students in Quinnipiac’s accelerated dual-degree (3+1) and dual-degree (4+1) programs.

 Dual-Degree Bachelor’s/Master’s (4+1) Program of Study